 Two factor authentication can be setup from your Account settings in the SiteHost Control Panel.

-Once enabled, all contacts that have a login for your account will receive an email notification, and will then have 48 Hours to activate 2FA.
+When you enforce Authenticator App 2FA, all contacts that have a login for your account will receive an email notification, and will then have 48 Hours to activate 2FA.
 If they do not activate 2FA within this grace period they will lose access to the account and will need to have 2FA reset for them by an administrator.
 While this setting is in effect, users lose the ability to disable 2FA for themselves.

 Users who have activated 2FA will be displayed with a green lock icon next to their username on the contacts page, so its easy to see 2FA coverage for your account at a glance.